contributte/live-form-validation/README.md

 **showAllErrors** | show all errors when submitting form; or use "false" to show only first error **showValid** | show message when valid
-**wait** | delay in ms before validating on keyup/keydown; or use "false" to disable it
+**wait** | delay in ms before validating on keyup/keydown; or use "false" to disable it **focusScreenOffsetY** | vertical screen offset in px to scroll after focusing element with error (useful when using fixed navbar menu which may otherwise obscure the element in focus); or use "false" for default behavior

 #### Special features
 * **Form on load validation** - Adding class `validate-on-load` to form element will execute its validation immediately after page is loaded.